 - Provides regulatory advice regarding a wide range of energy-related projects, including biomass facilities, energy efficiency programs, broadband fiber optic cable deployments, and smart grid.

-- Represents regulated utilities before the Washington Utilities and Transportation Commission (WUTC) regarding energy, telecommunications, solid waste, and water utility matters.
+- Represents regulated utilities before the Washington Utilities and Transportation Commission (WUTC) regarding energy and solid waste matters.

 - Advises on electric utility regulatory matters, including siting, transmission upgrades, regional transmission organizations, interconnection of new generation, and related matters.